autonity/docs.autonity.org/concepts/asm/index.md

 ### Stabilization roles

-There are three roles in the ASM:
+There are five roles in the ASM:

 - *Borrower (CDP owner)*: a user taking out a CDP to borrow Auton, deposing collateral in return.
 There is no limit on the number of open CDP's a _borrower_ can own at any one time.
 Borrower's must have an [account](/glossary/#account) on the Autonity network.

-- *Liquidator (Keeper)*: a user or agent that liquidates a CDP that has brobecome under collateralized, repaying the CDP's outstanding debt and receiving remaining collateral token in return.
-Liquidator's must have an [account](/glossary/#account) on the Autonity network.
+- *Bidder (debt, interest auctions)*: a user or agent that bids in auctions for:
+  - *debt*: bidding ATN for NTN.
+A debt auction liquidates and is triggered by a CDP that has become under collateralized, repaying the CDP's outstanding ATN debt and receiving remaining NTN collateral token in return.
+  - *interest*: bidding NTN for ATN.
+An interest auction is triggered when the accumulated amount of ATN the ASM has received from CDP interest repayments crosses a threshold.

+  Bidders must have an [account](/glossary/#account) on the Autonity network.

-- *Stabilizer (ASM Protocol)*: the `stabilizer` is the protocol account address used for Auton `mint` and `burn` operations by the Stabilization Contract)
+- *Stabilizer (ASM Protocol)*: the `stabilizer` is the protocol account address used for Auton `mint` and `burn` operations by the Stabilization Contract

+- *Auctioneer (ASM Protocol Liquidator (Keeper))*: the `auctioneer` is the Auctioneer Protocol Contract used to initiate and manage debt and interest auctions.
+Interest auctions are managed purely by the Auctioneer Contract.
+In debt auctions the `auctioneer` address is used to call the Stabilization Contract [`liquidate()`](/reference/api/asm/stabilization/#liquidate) function and trigger CDP liquidation.

 ### ASM elements

-The ASM is composed of 3 system elements implemented as smart contract logic: ACU, Supply Control, Stabilization.
+The ASM is composed of 4 system elements implemented as smart contract logic: ACU, Supply Control, Stabilization, Auctioneer.
 ASM contracts are deployed by the protocol at genesis.

 #### ACU